cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * `noinit`: this modifier is only meaningful with the `cached` modifier.
 When used, the initial value of the variable is not read from the memory slot at all, the variable only allows to write new values to the memory slot.
 This modifier cannot be used if the variable is assigned an initial value.

 Cached variables are useful in situations where you want to store latest values in a memory to be reused when the processor is reset. `noinit` cached variables are useful for unidirectional sending of data between processors.
 In both cases, you can read from the variables without any performance penalty, but all writes are automatically propagated to the memory without any explicit code.

+A _storage clause_ can be specified after the `external` keyword.
+The storage clause consist of the name of the memory block (e.g. `cell1`, `bank2`, or a variable), and optionally an index or range in square brackets.
+When no index or range is specified, index `0` is assumed.
+When a storage clause is specified, all variables declared after the external keyword are allocated in given memory block, starting at the given index/range.
+If more space than provided by given range is required for variables, an error is reported.

+When no storage clause is specified, the external variable is placed in heap.

 > [!IMPORTANT]
 > Since external variables are stored in [external memory](#external-memory), they only support numeric values.
 At this moment, Mindcode is incapable of detecting situations when unsupported values are being written to external memory.